 Stay with me here–this sounds easy, but there’s a nuance to this analogy I want to tease out.

 What if the building has more than one purpose and therefore is organized for multiple purposes?
 What if the building has an art gallery and a pizza joint open to the public on the first floor and private apartments for living on the second floor?

 PERFECT because many complex texts have more than one structure.
 The author has decided that more than one structure can meet his or her purpose or the author has multiple purposes within a text.
 Have your students ever read an article about a particular animal like the elephant that discusses different aspects of the elephant’s life and at the end there’s a section on how elephants are endangered and how one group is trying to save the animal?????
 The overarching or larger or macro-structure is enumerative/description, but, in that one section, there’s a micro-structure of problem and solution.

 The point is we need to teach students to think flexibly about a text’s structure.
 My goal is for students to use the language of author’s purpose and a text’s structure fluently.
 I want to hear a student say the following:

 Well, this article is mostly structured as a description of drones–how they operate, what companies are already using drones and so forth, but then there was a sidebar!
-And the structure of the sidebar was a little bit different in that the author discussed the effects drones cause like a lack of privacy.
+And the structure of the sidebar was about the effects of drones like a lack of privacy.